kgdunn/pid-book/univariate-review/univariate-review.rst

 	#.
 Decide on a resolution for the measurement axis

 		- Example A: acceptable/unacceptable (1/0) code for the metal's appearance, or perhaps use a scale from 1 to 4 that grades the metal's appearance
-		- Example B: batch yield is measured in 2% increments: reported either as 78, 80, 82, 84%, etc
+		- Example B: batch yield is measured in 2% increments: reported either as 78, 80, 82, 84%, *etc*.
 		- Example C: temperature is measured to a 0.1 K precision, but we can report the values in bins of 5K

 	#.
 Report the number of observations in the sample or population that fall within each bin (resolution step):